Abstraction

 an infinite space which allows speakers to rely on different layers of discourse and discursive utterances, which are all intertwined and layered in various forms.
 For instance, when we speak, we do refer to various discourses that have been existing before us or that are linked to actual matters, and that constitute social reality (Howarth 2000).
 Memes are interdiscursive per se: they may combine various references and concatenate them in order to compress layers of interdiscourse into a new form of discourse.
 That new form of discourse should be considered through a systemic view (Wagener 2019).

+Wagener’s semantic knots, ‘represent the main meaningful meeting points within discourses, are entirely dedicated to the postdigital universe and its intertwined blurring of online and offline interactions as well as predigital and postdigital phenomena, while being also based on pop-culture, shared references, and the common need to express feelings and ideas.
+Such semantic knots (Wagener 2018: 45) operate as meeting points that allow meaning to emerge for individuals’ (Wagener, 2020).
+Semantic knots ‘gather a variety of clues that are collectively put together by individuals in order to decipher, understand, and propagate messages.
+Thanks to memes and GIFs’ high level of intertextuality, such semantic knots may gather an incredible amount of meaningful clues: text, interdiscursive operations, pictures that can be remixed, and, in the case of GIFs, dynamic videographic elements that can replace simple pictures’ (Wagener, 2020).
 But this kind of gif is arguably under threat from corporate gatekeeping and dominance but also from the dead end of AI model regress, such that Instagram does not allow the gif format without it going through the obtuse wall of the mystifying Giphy platform.
 WhatsApp provides its own anodyne gifs, which, in theory, can be replaced by those created by others, but who now creates original edgy gifs in sufficient numbers to impact our doom scrolling?
-The semantic possibilities and small signifying networks passed between individuals Wagener described in 2020 are short circuited by prepacked and limited ranges of gifs.
-However, this dreary triviality may be imminently undermined by the marriage of the gif with AI slop, necessitating a reorganisation, in which ‘when the communication modes of a system change, it has to reorganize itself entirely in order to reach a new stability’ (Wagener, 2020) reminiscent of Thomas Nail’s ontology of metastable, kinetic images (Nail, 2018).
+The semantic possibilities and small signifying networks passed between individuals Wagener described in 2020 are in danger of being short circuited by prepacked and culturally limited corporate gifs.
+However, even this dreary triviality may be imminently undermined by the marriage of the gif with AI slop, necessitating a reorganisation, in which ‘when the communication modes of a system change, it has to reorganize itself entirely in order to reach a new stability’ (Wagener, 2020) reminiscent of Thomas Nail’s ontology of metastable, kinetic images (Nail, 2018).
+What form such reorganization might take is hard to predict, perhaps we will see a counter reformation, a form of analogue resurgence, an undercommons of hand made gifs, emerging from the margins of mediation.

 Frame 3